eLyiN/WikiNecro/FAQ.md

 ***
 ### How do I run multiple bots at once?
-Create different directories that each have their own installation and run each of their .exe
+Create different directories that each have their own installation and run each of their .exe.
+If you plan to create a script that runs them, make sure the current working directory in your console is the root of each NecroBot's installation.

 ***